IT-for-Change/ela/README.md

   - [KDE Connect app](https://kdeconnect.kde.org/) to transfer files between ELA Web and ELA Collect.
 An alternative to this software is raw Bluetooth connectivity, but it is far more harder to use.
 - A USB storage device with about 20 GB space for the ELA software, AI models and tutorial materials, and a working USB port on the desktop computer.
 - An android mobile phone with Android OS version 10 or above (ensure the phone microphone is in working condition)

+### What is the AI in ELA?
+ELA uses the following AI and Machine Learning components
+- [pyannote](https://github.com/pyannote/pyannote-audio), for speaker diarization to separate learner and teacher speech in conversations
+- [whisper](https://github.com/openai/whisper), for spoken language identification and transcription
+- [spaCy](https://spacy.io/), for natural language processing
+- A custom grammar model built on the lines of [vennify](https://huggingface.co/vennify/t5-base-grammar-correction), supported by the [Errant](https://github.com/chrisjbryant/errant) library